Heide D. Island, PhD

 PSY 490/499 | Senior Capstone Thesis – Comparative Biological Psychology Research

-NOTE: The majority of my classes require a separate laboratory section, so these are also writing courses (generally at least 6 laboratory write-ups per course).
-In order to support those students that struggle with academic, empirical writing, I often recruit bright, students who have successfully mastered the material in a previous semester.
-These “recruits” are encouraged to serve as a teaching assistant for the laboratory sections (PSY 428).
-When you enroll in any of the courses below, consider this opportunity, the advantages of undergraduate instructional experience for graduate, professional and employment applications are considerable.
-It can be the difference between a strong professional application and a competitive one.
+NOTE: The laboratory classes (PSY 252, 352, 349) require a separate laboratory section, so these are also writing courses (generally at least 6 laboratory write-ups per course).
+To support those courses, I often recruit bright, students who have successfully mastered the material in a previous semester.
+These “recruits” are encouraged to serve as a teaching assistant for the laboratory sections (PSY 448).

 Teaching, like writing, requires revising and updating knowledge, objectives, formatting, and implementation.
 I use the scientific approach in teaching like in research.
 I need to know what my students already understand at the outset of the semester.
 A baseline evaluation provides a framework to scaffold comprehension, new ways to think about existing and newly introduced information.

 I start each class I teach with a comprehensive exam, essentially the final exam that includes all of the information I hope students will take away from the semester.
 This provides a baseline of information, where they are at the start of the semester.
 Over the course of the semester, I introduce learning assessments (traditional exams), self-evaluations and class ratings, to see where my students are at all times during the semester and if my pedagogy is effective.
 At the end of the semester, students provide course and instructor ratings as well.
 These tools provide a basis for how I might frame subsequent courses, how I might improve, and what learning methods (e.g., case studies, group exercises, laboratories, and lectures) were most powerful.